CodeURJC-DAW-2024-25/webapp04/README.md

 ## 🖥️ Screens

 ### 🏠 Home Screen
 This screen will show to whoever the access to webpage.
-This image represents the anonymus user's header (depending on the user, the header will change), from which you can either login or sign in.
+This image represents the anonymus user's header (depending on the user, the header will change), from which you can either login or sign up.
 Also, any user have access to view the details of the products.
 ![*2.1 Home Screen*](./Capturas/Home.PNG)

-###  Product detail Screen
+###  🎮 Product detail Screen
 Screen showing information about the product for sale (price, description) and the user selling it.
 It also offers the possibility to add the product to favorites or chat with the seller.
 ![*2.2.1 Details Screen*](./Capturas/Detalle1.PNG)
 ![*2.2.2 Details Screen*](./Capturas/Detalle2.PNG)